 If you decide to modify your own control panel, a word of advice - DO NOT MODIFY THE EXISTING PANEL!!!
 The stock panel is galvanized steel, with a vinyl overlay - totally a pain to cut or drill.
 Get yourself a piece of aluminum, or have a panel made from an outfit like Front Panel Express.

 I made the mistake of modifying the stock one, ruining the vinyl overlay, so I removed the overlay and glued down a piece of birch veneer.
 Kinda like how it looks, but it would have been much easier to do some detailed layout work and order a black anodized panel with lettering from Front Panel Express.

-The switches are Hella model H61922001 (that is for one with an amber LED - I used amber, green, and red LED switches) - Amazon sells them, just ignore the pictures - go the the Hella site to confirm the style you want - Amazon’s pictures are all messed up.
+The switches are Hella model H61922001 (that is for one with an amber LED - I used amber, green, and red LED switches) - go the the Hella site to confirm the style you want.

 The 95 water pump switch is located in the middle of the panel, and the “levels check” swith is located to the far left - this is really a dumb design, so I installed a new switch (better “feel”, as well) on the far left - close to the sink.